dankimio/dankimio.github.io/_posts/2017-06-24-safari-vs-chrome.md

 title: Safari vs. Chrome
 ---

 I always find myself switching between Safari and Chrome.
 I decided to write down the reasons for choosing one over the other.
-Currently, I use Chrome and I am planning to switch back to Safari.
+Currently, I use Chrome, and I am planning to switch back to Safari.

 # Safari